 View the academic calendar here.

-All students should meet with a New Student Enrollment Advisor before registering for classes.
+All students should meet with a Student Development Coordinator before registering for classes.
 The Academic Advising staff will help you create your schedule of classes, so make sure you see an advisor as soon as you have completed the admissions process and received an acceptance letter.
-New Student Enrollment Advisors see students on a walk-in basis all year long, so there's no need for an appointment.
+Student Development Coordinators see students on a walk-in basis all year long, so there's no need for an appointment.
 However, please try to avoid the busiest time, which is right before the beginning of each semester.

 To register for classes, log onto your WaveNet account.
 Your WaveNet login information will be included in your acceptance letter.
-If you do not have your WaveNet login information, call our IT Help Desk at (843) 349-5340.
+If you do not have your WaveNet login information, call our IT Help Desk at 843-349-5340.
 Go to the “My Student” tab and click “Look Up Classes.”
 Follow the on-screen directions.
-For help registering, visit the Student Information Center - WaveNet Central on any campus.
+For help registering, visit the Student Information Center - TECH Central on any campus.

 Students should contact their high school guidance counselor about these opportunities.
 More information is available here.